ryansobol/frozen/README.md

 ## Frozen.Collection

-Instances of **Frozen.Collection** represent a related group of entities of an application's state.
-They consist of an ordered and immutable series of **entities** and a **length**.
-They also have APIs for retrieving a single entity, constructing new entities, and converting entities to JSON.
+Instances of **Frozen.Collection** represent a related group of entities within an application's state.
+They are composed of two immutable properties -- a sequence of **entities** and a **length**.
+They also have APIs for:

+- Constructing new collections from an existing one
+- Retrieving a single entity from within a collection
+- Iterating through a collection's entities
+- Converting a collection to JSON

-Custom collections extend **Frozen.Collection** with an entity property, iterator functions, computed properties, etc.
+A subclass extends **Frozen.Collection** with an entity property, custom iterator functions, computed properties, etc.

 ```coffee
 class User extends Frozen.Entity